hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 confidentiality, and TSIG does not offer encryption.
 Some operators use SSH tunneling or IPSec to encrypt the transfer data.

-Because the AXFR zone transfer is typically carried out-over-TCP from authoritative DNS protocol implementations, encrypting AXFR using DNS-over-TLS [@!RFC7858] seems like a simple step forward.
+Because the AXFR zone transfer is typically carried out over TCP from authoritative DNS protocol implementations, encrypting AXFR using DoT [@!RFC7858] seems like a simple step forward.
 This document specifies how to use DoT to prevent zone collection from zone transfers, including discussion of approaches for IXFR, which uses UDP or TCP.